Hotel Santa Teresa – Luxury Retreat

 The innovative dishes on the menu at the Térèze Restaurant include Chilean salmon in a cashew nut crust, grilled foie gras and Barbados cherry compote; salt-grilled Bahia fresh rock lobster flamed with Magnifica cachaça, creamy organic palm oil and fresh coconut risotto; farmhouse duck magret grilled with Pará white Brazilian nuts, fresh hearts of palm on the grill and an açaí seed sauce; and chargrilled Amazonian Tambaqui cutlet, water banana mousseline and soft, spicy passion fruit sauce.

-For drinks and lights appetisers, guests can enjoy the Bar dos Descasados Lounge, which a bohemian-boutique aura, drawn out by the red and white-tiled floor, brick arches, over-sized arm chairs, sofas and lounge beds.
+For drinks and lights appetizers, guests can enjoy the Bar dos Descasados Lounge, which a bohemian-boutique aura, drawn out by the red and white tiled floor, brick arches, over-sized armchairs, sofas, and lounge beds.
 The lounge music, candles and star-lit skies at night turn the bar into the ultimate romantic hideaway and the perfect venue to start or end an evening.